sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-resource-locks.md

 - **Title** holds an optional explanation of the Resource Lock's purpose.
 - **Capacity** is a number that represents the maximum acceptance of *Weights* from parallel *Lock Instructions*:
   - a *Capacity* of 1 limits the Resource Lock to single use independently from *Exclusive* or *Shared* *Lock Instructions*.
-  - a larger *Capacitiy* allows parallel use of the Resource Lock by *Shared Locks*.
+  - a larger *Capacity* allows parallel use of the Resource Lock by *Shared Locks*.
 Related *Lock Instructions* can specify use of the Lock's *Capacity* :
-    - *Exclusive* use will try to aquire the lock exclusively independently from its *Capacity*.
+    - *Exclusive* use will try to acquire the lock exclusively independently from its *Capacity*.
     - *Shared* use will check if the *Lock Instruction*s *Weight* matches the remaining *Capacity*.

 ### Operations on Resource Locks